vignesh14052002/KnowledgeBase/knowledge_base/Python/Books.md

     - Defining custom exceptions helps in catching a particular exception alone in a outer module
     - Derive custom exceptions from more specific exception
     - Good with `EASP` instead of `LBYL` - [ref](https://stackoverflow.com/questions/11360858/what-is-the-eafp-principle-in-python)
+- Class decorators
+    - `@classmethod` can be used to create multiple constructors
+    - `@staticmethod` can be used to tell that the method is independent of the class attributes but related to the class
+    - doubt : Can we mark private methods static?
+- Datastructures
+    - Use `MappingProxyType` for immutable dict
+    - Use `set()` where intersection will be computed
+    - Explore `Lifoqueue, multiprocessing.queue`
+- Generators can be used to create chains where processing happens one at a time
+- Replace switch cases with `dict[condition,function]` with default function in getter

 ## TODO
  - Check pydantic basemodel's `__repr__`